GleamTech/DocumentUltimate/README.md

 ![ASP.NET Document Viewer](documentultimate.png)

 **Note:** This project contains a fully working version of the product, however without a license key it will run in trial mode.
-For more information, please see [DocumentUltimate: ASP.NET Document Viewer](http://www.gleamtech.com/documentultimate) product page.
+For more information, please see [DocumentUltimate: ASP.NET Document Viewer and Converter](http://www.gleamtech.com/documentultimate) product page.

 ## Adding references to DocumentUltimate assemblies:
 https://docs.gleamtech.com/documentultimate/html/adding-references-to-documentultimate-assemblies.htm